MohammadAyazSheikh/rabtay/README.md

-"# rabtay a simple social app in which user can post images and videos  and also can chat with friends.
+"# rabtay a simple social app in which user can post images and videos  with real time chat system using socket.io and express.js